This page details the main rules applicable to the controlled car parks and how to obtain a copy of these rules.

 - You must not park anywhere in the car park that is not a marked bay

-- You must not park in a bay marked for disabled person parking unless you display a Blue Badge permit
+- You must not park in a bay marked for disabled person parking unless you display a Blue Badge permit and time clock

 - You must not exceed the time allowed for parking in any bay

 - Where required you must display a valid parking ticket from the ticket machines

 - No return visits are allowed in short stay (maximum 4 hour) car parks within 3 hours

 - You must not park in an electric vehicle charging bay unless you are actively charging the vehicle

 The parking rules and regulations are detailed in a legal document known as the ‘Parking Order’.
 The current Borough of Oadby and Wigston (Off-street Parking Places) Order was introduced in 2021 and can be found here: